alexdlaird/geocentral-location/README.md

-geocentral-location
+Geocentral Location; Addresses to Coordinates
 ===================

-Source code for the "Geocentral Location; Addresses to Coordinates" tutorial found at http://www.alexlaird.com/2012/08/geocentral-location-addresses-to-coordinates
+This repository contains the source code for the tutorial that can be found at http://www.alexlaird.com/2012/08/geocentral-location-addresses-to-coordinates